distribworks/dkron/website/content/pro/processors/slack.md

 The Slack processor provides slack notifications with multiple configurations and rich format.

-Configuration of the slack processor is stored in a file named `dkron-processor-slack.yml` in the same locations as `dkron.yml`, and should include a list of providers, it can include any number of teams.
+Configuration of the slack processor is stored in a file named `dkron-processor-slack.yml` in the same locations as `dkron.yml`, and should include a list of teams, it can include any number of teams.

 Example:
 ```yaml